Multicollinearity | Causes, Effects and Detection Using VIF (Updated 2023)

 Table of Contents

-Multicollinearity occurs when two or more independent variables are highly correlated with one another in a regression model.
+Multicollinearity occurs when two or more independent variables in a data frame have a high correlation with one another in a regression model.

-This means that an independent variable can be predicted from another independent variable in a regression model.
-For example, height and weight, household income and water consumption, mileage and price of a car, study time and leisure time, etc.
+This means that one independent variable can be predicted from another in a regression model.
+For example, sets like height and weight, household income and water consumption, mileage and the price of a car, study time and leisure time, etc.

 Now, if we could quantify happiness and measure Colin’s happiness while he’s busy doing his favorite activity, which do you think would have a greater impact on his happiness?
 Having chips or watching television?
 That’s difficult to determine because the moment we try to measure Colin’s happiness from eating chips, he starts watching television.
 And the moment we try to measure his happiness from watching television, he starts eating chips.

-Eating chips and watching television are highly correlated in the case of Colin and we cannot individually determine the impact of the individual activities on his happiness.
+Eating chips and watching television are highly correlated in the case of Colin, and we cannot individually determine the impact of individual activities on his happiness.
 This is the multicollinearity problem!